ImagingDataCommons/idc-pathomics-use-case-1/documentation/documentation-sprints.md

 * genetic mutations
 * data point slide ID = patient ID?! yes but not necessarily.
 * prediction separately from evaluation?
-* make path structure nicer
+* make path structure for tiles nicer

 ### Evaluation and Results Coudray
 * per-slide aggregation (either by averaging tile probabilities or by counting percentages of positive tiles)